 The foundation invites forestry professionals and stakeholders to give input on the foundation’s programmes, propose projects and ideas how it could better target its interventions as well as to submit suggestions for skilled members of its programmes’ advisory board.
 We are searching for experienced persons (m/f) in the field of forestry, environmental protection and climate change, regional development, education, wood traceability.
-Please submit your ideas and suggestions to the foundation’s executive director, Ionut Apostol, contact@padureademaine.
-The current round of consultation is open until August 31st 2019.
+Please submit your ideas and suggestions by email at contact@padureademaine.

 Within our education programme, we explain the importance of forests for society.
 We try to bring children closer to nature, we organize courses and camps in the forests.
 We also create educational materials and programmes for all ages.

 We launched innovative concepts, such as forestry workshops for children.
 Together with our partners from the University of Suceava we brought the repication workshops to elementary schools, and together with passionate and open forestry engineers we’re developing a concept called “Forest School”.